 If you want a successful affiliate program, you have to market it outside of your current user base.
 This means you have to look outside of your blog subscribers, email newsletter readers and social media followers.
 Affiliates won’t just randomly come to you.
 You have to recruit them.

 - One approach is to go out there and find affiliates on your own.
 Hunt down bloggers and website owners who could promote your product or service.
-Also look for people who have email lists as some of the people on their list could benefit from your product or service.
+Also look for people who have email lists as some of the people on their lists could benefit from your product or service.

 - Another option is to go through networks like Epic Advertising and have them recruit affiliates for you.
-They already have thousands of affiliates in their system and they can plug you right in with relevant ones.
+They already have thousands of affiliates in their system and they can plug you right in with the relevant ones.
 Keep in mind though that affiliate networks take a middleman fee.

 - You could take a middle road and do a bit of both.
 This is the route that most companies go.